Ten Point: 1975: Two-year-old season

 Ten Point entered Ogawa Stable in March 1975.
 On August 17, Ten Point debuted in a match at the Hakodate Racecourse.
 Ten Point excelled three days prior at training and it was estimated that he had a 50% chance of winning.
 He became the most backed horse for the race.
 Ten Point started off well and then proceeded to keep his distance from the second place horse and maintain his first-place position for the remainder of the race.
 He beat the 1000m record at the Hakodate Racecourse by 0.5 seconds.
 After this race, he was reviewed to be a suitable Japanese Classic Race contestant.

 After that race, Ogawa, his trainer, decided he would participate in two more races by the end of the year.
 His next race was set to be held in October, but due to excessive heat, it was moved to November.
 Ten Point won the race.

 Ten Point participated in the Hanshin Juvenile Fillies.
 He was backed as the most popular choice for victory with a chance of over 50%.
 After passing the third corner, he dropped from third to sixth place without his bit and even his jockey gave up hope, but he started advancing forward at the fourth corner.
 He went straight ahead and halfway there, he reached first place and kept adding distance from other horses to maintain this position.
 He won and achieved another new record, beating the older horses that were participating in a different race the same day.
 He ended the 1975 season with three wins and zero losses.
 He was also won the JRA Award for Best Two-Year-Old Colt this year.

 1976: Three-year-old season

 By winning the Hanshin Three-year-old Stakes, Ten Point became recognized as a classic race contestant.
-He had Ten Point participate in the Kyōdō Tsūshin Cup to prepare for the Tokyo Yūshun at the Tokyo Racecourse.
+He had Ten Point participate in the Kyōdō Tsūshin Hai to prepare for the Tokyo Yūshun at the Tokyo Racecourse.
 After that, they stayed at the Nakayama Racecourse and planned for the Satsuki Shō.
 Ten Point's management and training was left up to the jockey Akira Shikato and the groomer Yamada.

 In the 1976 Tokyo Three-year-old Stakes, Ten Point went straight towards the slope and was victorious overall, but Climb Kaiser finished in a close second place.
 Ten Point also won the Satsuki Shō prep Spring Stakes, but the horse in second place was close once again.